turingschool/curriculum/source/projects/diner_dash.markdown

 * An item must have a title, description, and price.
 * The title and description cannot be empty strings.
-* The title must be unique for all products in the system
+* The title must be unique for all items in the system
 * The price must be a valid decimal numeric value and greater than zero
 * The photo is optional.
 If present it must be a valid URL format.